Congratulations!

 If you choose a race close to where you live, you are sure to have plenty of people who will want to come and help you out.

-You can organize a killer crew who can help you out at the different aid stations along the way, filling your hydration pack, passing you snacks, and checking in to see if you need anything.
+You can organize a killer crew who can help you out at the different aid stations along the way, filling your hydration pack, stuffing your vest with gels and snacks, and checking in to see if you need anything.

 Having your own personal cheerleaders giving you words of encouragement is also a great bonus!